Frequently Asked Questions

-If we are still within Phase 2 of Washington’s plan for re-opening, the maximum number of people in any of our studios at any given time will be 5.
-Our plan is to offer you 2 credits of technique in the form of a daily 50-minute class in groups of 4.
+If we are still within Phase 1.5 or 2 of Washington’s plan for re-opening, the maximum number of people in any of our studios at any given time will be 5.
+Our plan is to continue to offer you 2 credits of technique in the form of a daily 50-minute class in groups of 5.
 This model will limit the duration of your exposure to any possible virus, allows time for cleaning the studios between classes, and will ensure that each of you gets a significant amount of personalized feedback to help you continue to progress in the development of your skills as a dancer.

 The College will be utilizing spaces across the College in order to ensure that Dance majors have access to studio space for classes and personal practice (practice space can be booked 7 days/week).

 WHY ONLY 2 CREDITS OF COMBINED TECHNIQUE INSTEAD OF 2 CREDITS OF CONTEMPORARY TECHNIQUES AND 2 CREDITS OF BALLET?